Need help with this?

 The Home Description is the Meta Description for the home page on your site.
 This is the description that the search engines will display in their search results, it will show beneath the title in search results.
-Keep the description between 230 and 320 characters, and ensure it is relevant (real sentences, not crazy keyword combinations).
+Keep the description to less than 160 characters, and ensure it is relevant (real sentences, not crazy keyword combinations).
 The Meta Description is a suggestion, some search engines such as Google will sometimes create their own description of your content and display that in the search results instead of your Meta Description.
 Read our documentation on Meta Descriptions for more information.

 Whatever you enter in this field is output directly to the source code of your home page.
 It is used regardless of whether you are displaying the latest blog posts on your home page or have a static home page (controlled under Settings, Reading in the main WordPress menu).